Knowledge Equivalence in Digital Twins of Intelligent Systems: Digitally Twinning Intelligent Systems

 \section{Digitally Twinning Intelligent Systems}

-Twining intelligent systems pose challenges and opportunities.
+Twining intelligent systems poses challenges and opportunities.
 In particular, implementing intelligence in the physical world can be constrained by limitations in the physical environment, such as space, computation, power, memory, mobility, coordination and/or unavailability of knowledge.
-Henceforth, intelligence capability can be limited.
+Henceforth, the self-* intelligent capability can be limited.
 Twining can be architected to provide support scenarios, for ``empowering intelligence'' to overcome these limitations.
-Consequently, knowledge management and equivalence in digital twins can become vital, to unlock new mode of intelligence.
+Consequently, knowledge management and equivalence in DT can become vital, to unlocking new modes of intelligence.

+This section defines the real-world intelligent system considered in this paper, and proposes a solution on how the DT models such a system as well as the environment in which the system operates.
+A novel reference architectural model for DT is presented later to address the knowledge equivalence management and optimisation empowered by DT.
+For the clarity of terminology, throughout the rest of the paper, the system that operates in the physical environment is called the \textit{physical system}.
+A physical system is composed of agents, which are referred to as \textit{physical agents}.
+Correspondingly, the DT model of a physical system is called a \textit{virtual system}.
+The model of a physical agent is a \textit{virtual agent}.
+The model of a physical environment is called a \textit{virtual environment}.